phac-nml/irida/doc/user/user/search/index.md

 ============================
 {:.no_toc}

-The IRIDA global search is design to quickly find projects and samples that you have access to anywhere in IRIDA.
+The IRIDA global search is designed to quickly find projects and samples that you have access to anywhere in IRIDA.

 Starting a Search
 ===